Chad troops kill civilians in Central African Republic - residents

 AQIM, whose fighters were driven from an enclave in northern Mali by a French-led offensive last year, encouraged Muslims in Central African Republic to start a jihad and called on Muslims throughout Africa to strike French interests.

-Islamists staged a suicide attack on uranium mines operated by French state-owned firm Areva in Niger in May.
+Islamists carried out a suicide attack on uranium mines operated by French state-owned firm Areva in Niger in May.

 Experts have suggested that the religious conflict in Central African Republic could fuel Islamic militancy in a volatile region at the heart of Africa.
 There have been no reports to date of Islamist fighters operating on the ground in Central African Republic.